GreenMind creates authoritative and detailed guides to the things you're curious about.

 A Gas Detector Can Save Your Life

 Safety when traveling is not always our first priority, even when we know it should be.
 If you're like me, you're way more focused on packing the right shoes, remembering your passport, and getting to the airport than you are on safety precautions like a portable carbon monoxide detector.
 But if you look at the statistics, you're at risk when you go to a tourist destination without one.
-Even in high-end resorts, as the terrible events at the Bahia Principe resort in Mexico proved, you can become the victim of an invisible, odorless gas leak that can very easily kill you and your family in their sleep.
+Even in high-end resorts, as the terrible events at the Bahia Principe resort in Mexico proved in 2018, you can become the victim of an invisible, odorless gas leak that can very easily kill you and your family in their sleep.

 Are Carbon Monoxide and Toxic Gas Detectors Reliable?